 - ¼ cup chocolate chunks

 - Preheat the oven to 350F.
 Line a 8x8 inch baking pan with parchment paper or lightly grease it.

-- Place the 5 oz of chocolate and the oil in a microwave safe bowl, and heat in 30 second increments until smooth. (alternatively melt over low heat in a sauce pan.)
+- Place the chocolate and the oil in a microwave safe bowl, and heat in 30 second increments until smooth. (alternatively melt over low heat in a sauce pan.)

 - Let cool slightly, then stir in the sugar.

 - Stir in the almond flour, gluten free flour, and salt.